The flurries started coming down yesterday. It’s not even Thanksgiving yet and I already had a nice frosty layer of ice on everything.

 And that’s not just winter riding.
 They take these with them to races, too, so they are always getting jostled and moved.

-The Mag+ requires you to adjust the trainer to the correct resistance.
+The Mag+ requires you to adjust to the correct resistance.
 It has a handy little lever that clips on to your handlebar so you can adjust the resistance while you pedal.
 This doesn’t make it as good of a choice for sprint workouts, but then magnetic trainers aren’t normally a good choice for those types of workouts, anyhow.

-So if you want a trainer that you can sweat the heck out of, practice your hill climbing, build your base miles and increase your power, the Mag + is a great trainer for about half the price of the Fluid 2.
+So if you want a trainer that you can sweat the heck out of, practice your hill climbing, build your base miles and increase your power, the Mag + is a great choice for about half the price of the Fluid 2.

 However, I have used magnetic resistance units similar to this one, and, from experience, they don’t give enough resistance for an athletic rider.
 In addition, these are the ones that have burned out and ended up smelling funny by the end of a workout.